Guiding Light: 1970s

-The decision was made during the fall of 1977 to reintroduce the thought-dead character of Bill Bauer, in a major retcon.
-The other characters thought that he had died in an airplane crash in July 1969, but he was said to actually be alive.
-(Many viewers who had also paid attention to the show and story line back in September 1968, remembered that Bill was told he would only have nine more years to live.)
-One of the problems with this return is that the Dobsons seemed not quite sure what to do with his return.
-Although it was shocking, at first, to many of the characters, Bill himself ended up being charged for a murder of a man in Vancouver (Mike got his father off for the crime, proving that it was an accident, rather quickly and by April 1978 Bill had left town, again.
-Bill returned briefly in November 1978, April 1980, and then again in July 1983 and in flashbacks in November 1983.)
-Bill's return introduced the audience and the Bauers to another character that stayed on the show until September 1984, Hillary Kincaid, R. N. (Bauer), Bill's daughter (and thus Ed and Mike's half-sister; Bill had accidentally killed the man that Hillary originally thought was her father, but was actually her step-father) and she becomes a nurse at Cedars and a major character.
+In 1977, the character of Bill Bauer was reintroduced.
+GL had told a story where Bill died in an airplane crash in July 1969, so his reappearance was a surprise.
+Bill was subsequently charged for a murder of a man in Vancouver (he was acquitted, with Mike's help) and by April 1978 Bill had left town again.
+The character of Bill returned briefly in November 1978, April 1980, and then again in July and November 1983.
+Bill's return introduced the audience and the Bauers to another character that stayed on the show until September 1984, Hillary Kincaid, R. N. (Bauer), Bill's daughter, and thus Ed and Mike's half-sister.
+(Bill had accidentally killed the man that Hillary originally thought was her father, but was actually her step-father.)

-Surprising many viewers, Jerome and Bridget Dobson killed the show's young heroine, Leslie Jackson Bauer Norris Bauer, in June 1976.
-Lynne Adams was reported at the time to want to leave the role, and the Dobsons decided against recasting the part.
-Leslie was killed by a drunk driver.
+Jerome and Bridget Dobson killed off the show's young heroine, Leslie Jackson Bauer Norris Bauer, in June 1976, when Lynne Adams left the show.
+Leslie was killed in a hit and run accident by Spence Jeffries, estranged husband of Mike's secretary Anne.
 Her father, Steve Jackson, remained on the show for the remainder of the 1970s, serving as a senior physician at Cedars, and as a friend and companion to Bert Bauer.

 In November 1975, the name was changed in the show's opening and closing visuals from The Guiding Light to Guiding Light.
 On November 7, 1977, the show expanded to a full hour and was broadcast from 2:30 to 3:30 pm daily.

-The 1970s emphasized the Bauers and the Spauldings, but several other notable characters were introduced.